polterguy/lizzie/docs/introduction.md

 during runtime.
 Compiling C# code often requires seconds, in addition to often also _"reloading"_ the process such that it can execute our CLR code.
 Interpreting script code is often a process too expensive to be able to adequately implement in a managed language such as C#.
-However, parsing a bunch of _"Symbolic Delegates"_ and create a lambda object out of it, is not only blistering fast, but the end result is also rarely significantly slower to executing compiled C# code for all practical concerns.
+However, parsing a bunch of _"Symbolic Delegates"_, and create a lambda object out of it, is not only blistering fast, but the end result is also rarely significantly slower to executing compiled C# code for all practical concerns.
 Even though there is one additional layer of indirection to